Boléro with

 Stanton Welch AM

-The beating heart of this triple repertory program is Boléro, choreographed by Artistic Director Angel Corella to the beloved music of Ravel.
+The beating heart of this triple repertory dance program is Boléro, choreographed by The Ruth and A. Morris Williams, Jr. Artistic Director Angel Corella to the beloved music of Maurice Ravel.
 This ballet’s daring feats of athleticism entrance audiences with deliberate, percussive movements that build in a performance-long crescendo.
-This is joined by the elegance of Dance Card, choreographed by Russell Ducker and evoking the golden age of high society ballrooms.
+Boléro is followed by the elegance of Dance Card, choreographed by Russell Ducker and evoking the golden age of high society ballrooms.
 To complete this dynamic trio of ballets, we proudly present the world premiere of a new work by choreographer Stanton Welch AM.
+These performances feature music by contemporary composers Jennifer Higdon and Michael Nyman.

 In July 2003, Australian Stanton Welch AM assumed leadership of Houston Ballet, America’s fifth-largest classical ballet company.
 Since he took the helm of the company, Mr. Welch has revitalized Houston Ballet, bringing in new dancers, commissioning new works, and attracting a top-flight artistic staff.
 Mr. Welch has created works for such prestigious international companies as Houston Ballet, San Francisco Ballet, America Ballet Theatre, The Australian Ballet, Birmingham Royal Ballet, and the Royal Danish Ballet.